jchardy7/unwrapped/README.md

 1. **Which audio features are most associated with track popularity?**
-   We computed Pearson correlations between each audio feature and popularity, then used bucket analysis to check for non-linear patterns.
+   We computed Pearson correlations between each audio feature and popularity, then used bucket analysis to check for non-linear patterns

 2. **How do genres differ in their audio profiles?**
    We compared the top genres by their average audio features to see what makes